Oxford-Zeiss-Centre-of-Excellence/Bioformats-C-Wrapper/README.md

 cd Bioformats-C-Wrapper
 ```

-### 2. Install the Bio-Formats Library
-Download the Bio-Formats library JAR files and place them in the src directory or any location of your choice.
-Run CMake configuration to point to the correct path where these JAR files are stored.

 ### 3. CMake Configuration and Build
 #### GUI Build
 1. Create `build` folder under the project root